Basicprogrammer10/connorcode-writing/minecraft/a-new-utility-mod.md

 ## The Modules

-The mod currently has ~40 modules so I'm just going to focus on some of the more interesting ones in this section.
+The mod currently has ~55 modules so I'm just going to focus on some of them in this article.

 ### Random Background